adback-anti-adblock-solution/slate/source/index.html.md

 Parameter | Required | Description
 --------- | -------- | -----------
-access_token | Yes | Personal token for authentication, [here](https://www.adback.co/en/admin/api/) your can get your token
+access_token | Yes | Personal token for authentication, [here](https://www.adback.co/en/admin/api/) you can get your token

 <aside class="notice">
 If API doesn't return all script names or URL, please check your configuration <a href="https://www.adback.co/en/integration/admin/activation">here</a> and make sure all tags are activated.